💱 Trade Calculator

 Most mutations in Grow a Garden can be obtained through multiple sources: weather, pets, gear, or sprinklers.
 A small number are locked exclusively to a specific weather event.
 Missing these windows means waiting for the event to return, which can take hours or longer.

 The Smoldering mutation from Volcano weather is the most important of these.
 No pet ability, gear item, or sprinkler can apply Smoldering.
 The only way to get it is during a Volcano weather event when your crops are in the ground.
 If you are building a complete mutation collection or chasing specific combined mutation chains, Volcano events are critical windows.
 Do not harvest early just because the growth speed modifier is zero.
 The mutation value more than compensates.
+See the Smoldering mutation guide and the broader complete mutation guide for every other mutation locked behind weather.

 The Twisted mutation from Tornado weather follows the same logic.
 Tornadoes pass over the map randomly and crops in their path receive Twisted (30x).
 You cannot guarantee which crops get hit, but having your high-value crops in the ground at all times maximizes the chance that Twisted lands on something worth selling.
 Keeping your plots full is the only consistent strategy here.
+For the full Tornado spawn mechanics and how to position your plots, see the complete weather events guide.

 The Wilt mutation from Drought is unusual because it is generally considered negative.
 Most players harvest immediately when Drought hits to avoid Wilt applying to crops.
 However, Wilt combined with certain other mutations creates some unique combined mutations documented in the full mutations guide.
 If you are working on a specific combined mutation chain, Drought windows may actually be useful rather than something to avoid.
+For a deeper look at what mutations actually do to crop value, read what mutations do in Grow a Garden.

 🎯 Weather Farming Strategy Summary